presents

 - pulses:

-- alternatively, apply a pulse oximetry monitor to the great toe, and sequentially occlude the posterior tibial and dorsalis pedis pulses;
+- or apply a pulse oximetry monitor to the great toe, and sequentially occlude the posterior tibial and dorsalis pedis pulses;

 - compare pulses to the opposite non injured side (to rule out vascular injury);